CHeuberger/KML/docs/index.md

 ## Requirements

 Java 8 (`JRE8`) must be installed.
 Version `8u202` is recommended, license of newer versions have changed - please check it yourself!
 Old versions can be found at [Java Archive](https://www.oracle.com/java/technologies/javase/javase8-archive-downloads.html).

-Newer versions can be used, but Java Web Start is not part of versions after Java 8.